Rethinking the Global Knowledge of CLIP in Training-Free Open-Vocabulary Semantic Segmentation: Experiments

 \textbf{Effect of GCLIP on various VLMs.} We further test GCLIP with other typical pre-trained VLMs, including OpenCLIP~\cite{OpenCLIP} and MetaCLIP~\cite{MetaCLIP}.
-Results in Table~\ref{table_ablation_backbone} show that GCLIP brings consistent improvement among various benchmarks on different pre-trained VLMs.
+Though our method is designed for CLIP, results in Table~\ref{table_ablation_backbone} show that GCLIP can be adopted to other typical VLMs and brings consistent improvement across various benchmarks.
+It is because we observe same issues with CLIP on those VLMs.
+Observation details can be found in our supplementary materials.

+{ \textbf{Inference Efficiency.} Compared to vanilla CLIP, the additional computation cost of GCLIP during inference is introduced by fusing different attention maps.
+Such operations consume very little computational resource.
+For example, on the whole PASCAL VOC dataset, GCLIP only adds $4.5$s of time.}

+\textbf{Quantitative results with CLIP ViT-L/14} In our main paper, we report our results with ViT/B-16 backbone of CLIP.
+In order to verify the effectiveness of GCLIP on various backbones, we further conduct experiments on ViT-L/14 backbone of CLIP and compare GCLIP with previous CLIP-based training-free open-vocabulary semantic segmentation methods~\cite{CLIP, MaskCLIP, SCLIP, ClearCLIP} (TF-OVSS) in Table~\ref{table_sup_backbone}.
+According to the results, GCLIP outperforms all previous methods for TF-OVSS with ViT-L/14 on five benchmarks.
+Notably, GCLIP outperforms ClearCLIP~\cite{ClearCLIP} by 2.2\% mIoU on PASCAL VOC~\cite{PASCAL_VOC}.
+The results further demonstrate the effectiveness of GCLIP with different backbones.

 \textbf{Comparison with fusing \cls{} attention in AMF.} In GCLIP, we integrate the attention from the global tokens emerging blocks into the Query-Query attention to equip the last-block attention with image-level global properties.
 There exists an alternative way to duplicate the attention map of the \cls{} token and combine it with the Query-Query attention.
 We then compare them in Table~\ref{table_ablation_clstoken}.
 We observe that our fusion way outperforms fusing \cls{} token.
 This may be because patch-wise attention in global token emerging blocks contain more diverse global attention patterns than duplicating \cls{} attention across patches, which may avoid homogeneous visual representations while absorbing global context information.